Our products

 What is the best option?

-There isn't a universally "best" format.
+There is no universally "better" format.
 But there is a format that is more versatile, more practical, and more consistent for most situations: Icelandic desalted cod.

 2. No complications.
-You get home, take it out of the package, and cook it.
+You come home, take it out of the package, and cook it.
 No waiting 48 hours, no calculating water changes, no risk of it being too salty or bland.

 3. Professional quality.
 Professional desalting with temperature and time control produces a more consistent result than home desalting.